openSUSE/gitarro/doc/TESTS.md

 #### Via rake (best way)

 Then create a file called: `.rspec.yml`
-And put your Repo and PR_Number in yml. (this file is ignored by git) The Pr number is the fake repo on your forked repo
+And put your repository and PR_Number in yml file. (this file is ignored by git) The Pr number is the fake repository on your forked repository.

 ```yaml
 repo: MalloZup/gitarro